Dcminh333/Green-Team/README.md

 ## Setup:
 - Create new python virtual environment
+    - I named mine .venv and added it to the gitignore so its not on the repo
 - run: pip install -r requirements.txt
 - If you do not have Angular CLI installed
     - run: npm install -g @angular/cli